vadavo/NEscPos/README.md

 ## Usage

-The usage of NEscPos is very simple, first create a connector, then create the printer attaching the connector with the printer:
+The usage of NEscPos is very simple, first create a connector, then create the printer attaching the connector into the printer:

 ```
 using (var connector = new Vadavo.NEscPos.Connectors.NetworkConnector("10.0.0.50", 9100))